kevin-johne/DotoTodo/README.md

 Some questions I will ask myself when comparing the implementation of the same solution in different libraries.
 *Buisness problems:*
-- How easy is it to write code aka, how hard is the lurning curve.
 - How is the performance from an SEO point of view.
 - How is the performance from a User point of view.